Free Estate Planning Forms

 Marshall’s heirs have been battling over his fortune for nearly 15 years.
 Both of the original parties to the case are now deceased.
 The fight over his estate is now being carried on by Howard K. Stern, executor of Smith’s estate, and Elaine T. Marshall, executrix of E. Pierce Marshall’s estate.

 The legal arguments surrounding Marshall’s estate plan have already been heard by the United States Supreme Court.
 This most recent decision by the 9th Circuit was rendered after the nation’s highest court remanded the case to the 9th Circuit after determining the lower court had construed the probate exception to its subject matter jurisdiction too broadly.
 The dispute over Marshall’s estate has been heard in several different types of courts, including bankruptcy court and probate court.
 There are many different claims in the case and the legal battle between the heirs is too lengthy to summarize here.
-To read the entire opinion issued by the 9th Circuit on March 19, 2010, visit the website of the United States Courts for the Ninth Circuit.
+The entire opinion issued by the 9th Circuit on March 19, 2010 is available on the United States Courts for the Ninth Circuit website.

-• Use an experienced estate planning attorney to prepare your estate plan.
+1. Use an experienced estate planning attorney to prepare your estate plan.
 Make sure your attorney is fully aware of your concerns about a will contest so he or she can include appropriate language to achieve your objectives.
+See finding an attorney.

-• If you intend to disinherit your wife, child, or another heir, you should specifically mention that person by name in your will and state your reasons for the disinheritance.
+2. If you intend to disinherit a spouse, child, or another heir, you should specifically mention that person by name in your will and state your reasons for the disinheritance.

-• Consult an estate planning attorney regarding the elective share such disinherited heir may be entitled to inherit under the laws of your state, and plan your estate accordingly.
+3. Consult an estate planning attorney regarding the elective share such disinherited heir may be entitled to inherit under the laws of your state, and plan your estate accordingly.
+See spousal share.

 Update on the Marshall v.
 Stern Case